blakestone95/AshkeepersRestWebsite/README.md

     - Dependencies stored in `node_modules` folder in the same directory where the command is run

 ## Running the Front End
-1. Run `npm run dev` to start up the dev environment
+1. Run `npm run watch` to start up the dev environment
     - Runs webpack-dev-server
     - Watches for changes in its files and updates whenever it detects one